mie-lab/Complexity-Aware-Traffic-Prediction/README.md

 conda activate pyenv
 pip install -r requirements_frozen.txt
 ```
-If GPU not available, comment out these lines:
+If GPU is not available, comment out these lines:
 ```bash
 # #######################
 # nvidia-cublas-cu11==11.11.3.6